 - In any report about Palestinians use the following words: “authentic”, “welcoming”, “poor”.

-- When mentioning any Palestinian politician you must insert the word “moderate” before their name, even if they are a leader of Hamas.
+- When mentioning any Palestinian politician you must insert the word “moderate” before their name, even if they are a leader of Hamas, Islamic Jihad or even Islamic State.

 - Be especially careful when referring to Arab-Israelis.
 If an Arab-Israeli is killed in a Palestinian terrorist attack, or in a cross border shooting/rocket attack then you must refer to them as "Palestinian" (but be careful not to mention who caused the killing).
 In other circumstances you must refer to them as Israelis to ensure that nobody knows that there are Arab-Israeli citizens prominent and represented in all strata of Israeli society.